Our Mission

 We aim to raise dyslexia awareness, empower families to support their children, inform policy-makers on best practices to identify, remediate, and support students with dyslexia in the Commonwealth of Massachusetts.

-1. Legal recognition in the Commonwealth of Massachusetts of a science based definition of dyslexia, accepted recognized
+1. Legal recognition in the Commonwealth of Massachusetts of a science-based definition of dyslexia, accepted recognized

 2. Early screening for dyslexia.
 Research shows definitively that dyslexia exists at birth and can be screened for at risk signs before reading instruction validly and economically at age 5.
 Learn More, each link connects to another article.
+Though the dyslexia legislation passed in 2018, implementation in each school or district is based on local authorities and policies and should be consistently implemented, but currently, there is a large variation.

 3. Evidence-based education and remediation programs for general and special education students who show signs of dyslexia.
-Not all students with signs of dyslexia will need special education if identified early and intervention is evidence based for dyslexia these students can learn to read before third grade; closing the "gap" before it begins.
+Not all students with signs of dyslexia will need special education if identified early and intervention is evidence-based for dyslexia these students can learn to read before third grade; closing the "gap" before it begins.

 4. Teacher training on dyslexia, its warning signs, best practices, and accommodation strategies that help students with dyslexia.